 Recently, the Cooperage Project received a grant from the Wayne Community Foundation.
 The grant will assist in supporting the "Kids Lunch Party" which operates during the summer months.
 This is a free lunch program offered five days a week for any children attending the Wayne Highlands School District.
 This will be the third year for the program which to date has served an average of 1200 children each summer.

 The Wayne County Community Foundation awarded a grant to the Wayne County Historical Society.
 The Grant will support their build a canal boat pavilion at their D&H Canal Park at Lock 31.

-The Wayne County Community Foundation recently presented a Grant Award to Lackawanna College, Lake Regions Center.
+The Wayne County Community Foundation recently awarded a grant to the Salvation Army.

 Recently, the Wayne County Community Foundation presented a grant to The Children's Service Center.